• Skip to primary navigation

 Simmer the sauce: Worcestershire is a thin condiment (slightly thicker than water - not syrupy).
 A slow simmer will reduce the water content and slightly thicken the sauce.
 It also concentrates the flavors and infuses the flavors from the spices nicely.

 Million Dollar Tip: After you strain the sauce, gently press the 'spice sludge' in the strainer with the back of a spoon to remove any excess liquid.
 What's left in the strainer is a super concentrated, ultra flavorful spice bomb.
 Don't throw it out!
 Store in an airtight container in the fridge or freezer.
-Anytime you need a boost of flavor (similar to when you'd use vegetable bouillon), pop a teaspoon or two of this flavor concentrate into stir fry sauce, vegan chili, gravy, etc.
+Anytime you need a boost of flavor (similar to when you'd use vegetable bouillon), pop a teaspoon or two of this flavor concentrate into stir fry sauce, vegan chili, soup, gravy, etc.

 Worcestershire sauce substitute being poured from a measuring cup into a bottle.